AVST Strengthens CallXpress with Virtualization

 1 Gartner “Deploying 64 Bit Windows 7”, by Stephan Kleynhans, June 15, 2010

-Thousands of businesses worldwide rely on AVST to meet their "mission-critical" communications requirements today, align their business with key trends and, with the world-class interoperability and delivery models of AVST's UC solutions, provide a bridge to their digital future.
+Thousands of businesses worldwide rely on AVST's advanced voice, mobility, team communications and business process UC solutions to meet their mission-critical communications requirements.
+The world-class interoperability and flexibility of AVST's UC platform, provides a future-proofed bridge to their digital future.

 AVST Unified Communications - 2 minute movie about AVST: